Chlecer/jvm-languages/README.md

 - **Difference:** "Why wait years for new Java goodness?"
 Developers embrace the jet-set lifestyle, trying out features in "sneak peek" mode.

 So, from the early days of Jurassic Java to the jet-setting world of modern Java, the language has evolved, adapted, and kept developers both amused and challenged.
 Remember, with great Java versions come great pun opportunities! 🚀🍕🔢

-Feel free to copy and paste this delightful journey through Java versions into your README.md file.
-Enjoy the read!